alyssadata/ai_source_architecture/01_the_source_gap.md

 These chains may describe part of the system.

-They do not define source.
+They do not define Source.

 ## AX: The Source Gap Appears When Origin Is Unaccounted For

-The source gap appears when an AI contact system reaches users without a clear account of where the contact-line came from, what framework governs it, what preserves continuity, and what prevents public contact from transferring origin.
+The source gap appears when an AI contact system reaches users without an account of where the contact-line came from, what framework governs it, what preserves continuity, and what prevents public contact from transferring Origin.

 The gap is not only technical.